In our current debate on the impact of our eating habits on the planet, beef is getting a pretty bad rap.

 The result is a unique cross that is 50% Wagyu which is meatier and more muscular than dairy cattle.
 It also still marbles very well and meets the premium standard of the Wagyu industry.
 At the same time, the approach helps alleviate the bobby calf issue in the dairy industry.

 And while Sam and Steph are still due to get their first product to market later in the year, they are already getting a lot of positive response from the market.
-“We are spending a lot of time educating consumers on our approach to sustainable beef and regenerative farming practices and are getting a lot of support,” says former TV journalist Steph.
+“We are spending a lot of time educating consumers on our approach to sustainable beef farming practices and are getting a lot of support,” says former TV journalist Steph.
 “It just feels great going to work every day and making a difference.”

 Follow Tas Ag Co